Our Core Philosophies

 Laura has a BA in Economics from Brandeis University, an MBA in Finance and Accounting from New York University Stern School of Business and has earned her Professional Designation in Personal Financial Planning (PFP) from the University of California, Los Angeles.
 She is also a Certified Public Accountant, licensed in the State of New York and a CFP Professional.

-Director of Client Service and Compliance
+Director of Compliance and Client Services

-Gayle serves as the Director of Client Services and Compliance at KCS, and is our “go-to” person for client accounts and administrative issues.
+Gayle serves as the Director of Compliance and Client Services at KCS, and is our “go-to” person for client accounts and administrative issues.
 Gayle has previous experience in accounting as a bookkeeper at a major law firm, and brings 25 plus years of securities industry experience to KCS Wealth Advisory.
 She was previously affiliated with Financial Network Investment Corporation and National Planning Corporation.
 Her previous education includes an Associate in Arts degree in creative writing from Los Angeles City College, and she worked briefly in the hair salon industry.

 A native of Los Angeles, Gayle is a published writer of fiction and a performance artist.
 Gayle has published short stories, poetry and prose in various anthologies, as well as in periodicals, newsletters and magazines.
 She was the recipient of the National Library of Poetry’s “Editor’s Choice Award” for outstanding achievement in poetry and also received first honorable mention in a short story contest.
 In 2013, she published her first children’s book “Grandma Ruby and Me.”

 In addition to writing and performing, Gayle loves to travel.
 She learned how to use her imagination in a different way when spending time in Europe with a group of women writers.
 The vibration of sounds when listening to heels against cobblestone in Paris and the lushness of the countryside in the South of France brought new dimensions to her short stories.
 Gayle lives in Playa Del Rey with Verna, her partner of 10 plus years.